 Can Roosters Eat Layer Feed?

-Layer feed, either layer pellets or a layer pellet-seed mix, is specifically formulated to contain all the essential nutrients a laying hen needs (though not all chickens like to eat layer pellets).
+Layer feed, either layer pellets or a layer pellet-seed mix, is specifically formulated to contain all the essential nutrients a laying hen needs.

-Effectively it’s made to keep your chickens healthy and to maximize egg-laying volumes and quality.
+Packed full of optimal protein (16-18%), calcium, and other nutritional content, in essence, layer feed is made to keep your hens healthy and to maximize egg-laying volumes and quality.

 What To Feed Your Roosters